Federal Records Management

 1. Does this schedule cover library collections?

 No. This schedule covers only records about running a library.
-It does not cover records about the materials in its holdings.
-36 CFR 1222.14 defines most material held in library collections as non-records.
+It does not cover records about the materials in its holdings or the holdings themselves.
+NARA regulations define most material held in library collections as non-records.
+(See 36 CFR 1222.14.)

-3. My agency creates and publishes special reports, journals, and magazines that are in the library collection.
-Are these permanent records?
+2. My agency creates and publishes special reports, journals, and magazines.
+These records are in our library collection.
+Does my agency need a record schedule for these records?

 GRS Home page